Why Experts Recommend Probiotics for Your Skincare Routine and Their Benefits

 Topical probiotics can help perioral dermatitis, acne, eczema, rosacea and a list of other skin problems.

 How?
-They help promote and maintain a balanced skin microbiome, strengthening the skins protective barrier.
+They help promote and maintain a balanced skin microbiome and strengthen the skins protective barrier.

 The hero ingredient of AMPERNA® skincare is our active probiotic complex, Lactococcus ferment lysate.
 Developed in conjunction with one of Australia’s most experienced skincare chemists, AMPERNA® is the first to use this particular strain in any Australian skincare product.